vimaec/vim-webgl-component/README.md

 ## Getting Started

-1- Clone the project.
+1. Clone the project.
-2- Open the project in VS Code.
+2. Open the project in VS Code.
-3- Install packages by running npm install.
+3. Install packages by running npm install.
-4- Run the dev command to start a live test server.
+4. Run the dev command to start a live test server.

-### Prerequisites

 Make sure you have a recent version of NodeJS installed as Vite requires it.